Friedrich Martens: Biography

 In the delicate questions raised in some of these works Martens stated his case with learning and ability, even when it was obvious that he was arguing as a special pleader.
 Martens was repeatedly chosen to act in international arbitrations.
 Among the controversies which he sat as judge or arbitrator were: the Pious Fund Affair, between Mexico and the United States – the first case determined by the Permanent Court of Arbitration in The Hague – and the dispute between Great Britain and France over Newfoundland in 1891.
-He was the presiding arbitrator in the arbitration of the boundary dispute between Venezuela and British Guiana which followed the Venezuela Crisis of 1895.
+He was the presiding arbitrator in the arbitration of the boundary dispute between Venezuela and British Guiana which followed the Venezuelan crisis of 1895.

 He played an important part in the negotiations between his own country and Japan, which led to the peace of Portsmouth (August 1905) and prepared the way for the Russo-Japanese convention.
 He was employed in laying the foundations for the Hague Peace Conferences.
 He was one of the Russian plenipotentiaries at the first conference and president of the fourth committee – that on maritime law – at the second conference.
 His visits to the chief capitals of Europe in the early part of 1907 were an important preliminary in the preparation of the programme.
 He was judge of the Russian supreme prize court established to determine cases arising during the war with Japan.

 He received honorary degrees from the universities of Oxford (D.C.L.
 October 1902 in connection with the tercentenary of the Bodleian Library), Cambridge, Edinburgh and Yale (LL.D.
 October 1901); he was also one of the runner-up nominees for the Nobel Peace Prize in 1902.
 In April 1907, he addressed a remarkable letter to The Times on the position of the second Duma, in which he argued that the best remedy for the ills of Russia would be the dissolution of that assembly and the election of another on a narrower franchise.
 He died suddenly in June 1909.